 Interestingly, companies regularly roll out new technologies and tools intended to help employees become more efficient, productive, and collaborative, but what was designed to help can be a source of distraction.
 How do these distractions impact our job performance?
 In 2018, Udemy set out to measure how distracted employees are during work hours, how they’re responding to distractions, and what it all means for employers and the American economy at large.
 Is it getting more difficult for employees to focus and work smart?

 Udemy’s in-depth 2018 Workplace Distraction Report revealed many interesting findings on this topic, but one really stood out to me as a trainer.
 This constant fragmentation of our time and concentration has become the new normal, to which we have adapted with ease, but the downside is that interruptions and distractions have eroded our ability to concentrate.
 When we don’t have them, it feels like we are transitioning from the Autobahn highway, to a 15 MPH construction zone.
 It is a huge adjustment!

-Great trainers understand the difficult transition from the chaotic leasing office to the quiet, controlled and contained training room.
+Great trainers understand the difficult transition from the chaotic leasing office to the quiet, controlled and contained apartment sales training room.
 They also understand their time together is short and that how they transfer knowledge and engage the learner is critical to everyone’s success.

 Here are four ways to engage the distracted learner.

 1. Discard & Delay Distractions.
 The first day of multifamily training can be a difficult transition for onsite employees who are used to running in different directions at warp speed.
 I find it effective to just address the elephant in the room.
 We know they aren’t used to sitting down very often during the day.
 We know they don’t normally focus on one task at a time.
 We know they are thinking about all the loose ends that they need to tie up when they return to the office.
 Try one of the following activities to help get learners focused on your message and the training goals.